 I hope you love social media.
 Because if you want to build a successful travel blog, social media addiction is a requirement!
 Learning how to master social media is a whole different topic, one that I cover a bit more in my post on how to become a professional travel blogger.

 Here are some good social media tips from my friend Jodi too.
 Try to keep your social media username the same across all channels!
 Otherwise people will get confused…

 Social Media Accounts

 Like anything in life, if you want to get good at something, investing time & money to be trained by professionals works wonders.
 The same is true for travel blogging.
-When people ask me for travel blogging tips, my first recommendation is to join Travel Blog Success.
+When people ask me for travel blogging tips, my first recommendation is to join a specialized blogging course like Travel Blog Success or Superstar Blogging.

 You can read my full review of TBS here.

 Why?
 Because becoming a professional travel blogger, as in someone who makes money with this, is far more difficult than it looks.

 You need to learn how to build an audience.
 You need to learn how to use social media.
 You need to learn how to market yourself.
 You need to learn how to work with brands.
 You need to learn how to implement SEO.
 You need to know all kinds of stuff that you probably don’t know anything about right now.

 Learn From The Best